AlexKehayov/MotoLean/README.md

 # MotoLean
-Scientific Calculation Application (Servlets and JSPs)
+Scientific Calculation Application (Servlets and JSPs, HTML)

+IDE: Eclipse

 The app shows information about the maximum lean angle of different motorcycles.
 It also contains calculator which works with user input.